How to Check Whether Your Landlord Needs A Licence And If They Have One

 Take screenshots or ask the council to confirm in writing.
 This can be used as evidence if you decide to pursue a claim.

-If you have rented a property in London, there is a fantastic online which allows you to find out whether the property/landlord needs a licence.
+If you have rented a property in London, there is a fantastic online tool which allows you to find out whether the property/landlord needs a licence.

 Take the Next Step